Main Street Community Church, Frodsham

 Holiday attractions on Frodsham Hill

-Frodsham was the destination of day-trippers for many years, as you can see from this picture of a house part way up Church Street advertising "Cycles Stored".
-Detail from a photo of Church Street Part of a photo of Church Street Most of the attractions were on Frodsham Hill and, apart from the views over the Cheshire Plain and the Mersey, included ...
+Frodsham was the destination of day-trippers for many years, as you can see from this picture of a house part way up Church Street advertising “Cycles Stored”.
+A detail showing the cycles stored sign Cottages on Church Street with a passing horse and cart Most of the attractions were on Frodsham Hill and, apart from the views over the Cheshire Plain and the Mersey, included …